vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 119

-Mārtaṇḍ a is a name of the sun god, Sūrya.
+Mārtaṇḍa is a name of the sun god, Sūrya.
 The worship of the sun \( *sūryapūjā* \) is the fi rst item of the daily mandatory \( *nitya* \) ritual worship \( *pūjā* \) of Śiva.
 The sun is generally considered golden but is also seen as red, especially in the Āgamas or Tantras.
 When represented in human form, he is often white with a red garment.
 Red is the color of the Goddess; it is also the color of passion, attachment, and *vimarśa* , self-consciousness, while *prakāśa* , light, is white, the color of Śiva.
-Insofar as Mārtaṇḍ a manifests the universe, he is on the side of *vimarśa* and redness.
+Insofar as Mārtaṇḍa manifests the universe, he is on the side of *vimarśa* and redness.

 The Seizers \(Graha\), who number nine, are, as we have seen before \(see chapter 2, *śloka* 58\), the planets, but they are also demonic, dangerous supernatural beings who “seize” their victims.
 The planets, too, are seizers insofar as they “seize,” or infl uence, human beings.
 The “others” \( *ādi\)* are the six “limbs” \( *a ṅga* \) of Śiva, *hr̥daya* , *śiras* , *śikha* , and so on, 26 according to the Dī ; but *ādi* , in *grahādi* , can also be understood as “the sun being the fi rst \( *ādi* \)” \(of the Seizers\).